stereolabs/zed-sdk/spatial mapping/README.md

 # Stereolabs ZED - Spatial Mapping

-This sample demonstrates how to get a mesh with the ZED.
+This sample shows how to capture a real-time 3D map of the scene with the ZED API.
+It demonstrates how to:
-We show the mesh on a wireframe overlay display on top of the image.
-This sample demonstrates how to use the asynchronous function of the  ZED mapping API for live preview, and the synchronous function to extract, filter and save a mesh in a obj file
+- Start spatial mapping to capture the surrounding area.
+- Display the live reconstruction as a wireframe mesh over the image using OpenGL.
+- Process and save the mesh in OBJ format.
+- Use the lower-level API to asynchronously capture, update and display the mesh.
+- Access and retrieve chunks of the entire mesh.

 ## Build the program